-Recent information from Professor Harlan Lefevre at the University of Oregon has shed a little light on the ultimate demise of the very first production PDP–7 computer shipped to Stanford University.
+Information from Professor Harlan Lefevre at the University of Oregon has shed a little light on the ultimate demise of the very first production PDP–7 computer shipped to Stanford University

 The PDP-7 Service list (1972) shows that machine #2 was shipped to the Stanford University in April 1965 and consisted of the following options -

-For descriptions of the above options see the full PDP-7 options list here.
+For descriptions of the above options see the full PDP-7 options list.

-If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please let us know here.
+If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please contact us.

 Documents associated with PDP-7 S#2 - None at this time